mohammad2java/boot-angularjs-demo/README.md

 		}
 		);

-    'return factory' is mandatory in case of used factory method to add service.
+    -> 'return factory' is mandatory in case of used factory method to add service.

+	 -> if you are outofscope of mainApp object. then you can use angular object to add service(basically this is use if you are make app module in different file from service object.)

+	   	angular.module('mainApp').factory('MathService', MathServiceObject);

 using service method of module(verified..tested..)
 ------------------------------------------